NeuroTechX/ntx_slack_archive/eegdata.md

  >Also Check out this reference: hey agustnr64.
 The answer will depend on your financial situation, coding experience, as well as the eeg paradigm you want to you.

+8/8/2017 10:16 PM

+ **agustnr64** :

+ >hi sydneyneurotechx.
+That you for your replay. it was so fast and useful.